yeasin90/vehicle-tracking-system/README.md

 1. Authorization (for getting token with username/password)
 2. Vehicle (endpoints for vehicle related tasks)

-To play with Vehicle endpoints, you must have an JWT access token.
+To play with Vehicle endpoints, you must have a valid JWT access token.
 To get an authenticated JWT token, try the endpoint from Authorization (description of the endpoint contains credentials to use).
-Once you received the token, set the token value by pressing **Authorize** button from SwaggerUI.
-Vehicle api's should be authorized afterwards and you can start play with the Vehicle endpoints.
+After getting response, copy **access_token** value and set the token value by pressing **Authorize** button from SwaggerUI.
+Vehicle api's should be authorized afterwards and you can start playaround.

 **NB:** Make sure VTS.AuthServer (IdentityServer) is up and running upfront.
 Otherwise, token will not be generated/validated.